inikulin/ineed/README.md

 ```

-Also, it can be used to build HTML-reprocessing pipelines with elegance.
+Also, it can be used to build HTML-reprocessing pipelines (like [jch/html-pipeline](https://github.com/jch/html-pipeline) but for node) with elegance.
 E.g. we have the following `html`:
 ```html
 <!DOCTYPE html>
 <html>